ylab-hi/OctopusV/docs/SVCF_specifications.md

 ### SVTYPE Convention

-Within the SVCF specification, the `SVTYPE` field is restricted to five canonical types of structural variants:
+Within our customized VCF format, the `SVTYPE` field is restricted to five canonical types of structural variants:

 - `DUP`: Duplication, a segment of DNA that is duplicated on the genome.
 - `INV`: Inversion, a segment of DNA that is inverted in the genome.